-Science doesn’t understand why people get lateral epicondylitis.
 There appears to be a connection to overuse.
 Tennis elbow is particularly common in people in their forties and fifties.
-People know it as tennis elbow, but most who have it aren’t tennis players.
+While often referred to as tennis elbow, most people who have it aren’t tennis players.
 Although we refer to the condition as inflammation, it is more accurately described as degeneration.

 Pain on the outside of your elbow, often after increased activity level is the most common presentation of lateral epicondylitis.
 X-rays or MRIs are not usually necessary.

 Once you have decided to seek a medical evaluation, your doctor will talk to you about your symptoms, what activities produce them, and where on your arm you can feel them.
 Factors will be taken into consideration in reaching a diagnosis including: